 Ipswich’s victory over Lincoln ensured they leapfrogged Rotherham and moved top.

-Peterborough’s win also demoted Pompey to eighth in the standings.
-Kenny Jackett’s men were in FA Cup action against Barnsley and marched into the fifth round with a 4-2 win at Fratton Park on Saturday.
+Peterborough’s win also demoted Pompey to eighth in the standings as they marched into the FA Cup fifth round with a 4-2 win against Barnsley at Fratton Park.

-Following a poor run of form, London Road boss Ferguson is delighted with his troops’ response, having also sank Wycombe on Tuesday.
+Following a poor run of form, London Road boss Ferguson is delighted with his side’s response.

-And ex-Pompey favourite Nathan Thompson, who departed the south coast in the summer after rejecting a new contract, has been credited as a reason behind Posh’s upturn.
+And ex-Pompey favourite Nathan Thompson, who departed the south coast in the summer after rejecting a new contract, has been credited for the Posh’ upturn.

 Ferguson told the Peterborough Telegraph: ‘The desire the players showed to get a vital win and the backing they received from the fans was just like the good old days.